0b00101010/Python-NBT/README.md

 Based on NBT Version: 19133 (Current version used by Minecraft)

-This Fork has been modified to work with the Hypixel API.
+This Fork has been modified to work with the [Hypixel API](https://api.hypixel.net/).
+(Talismans contain data that causes a ValueError)

 ## What is NBT